Code-Institute-Submissions/milestone-project-61/TESTING.md

 - A gold cross in the top right-hand corner of the modal closes the modal on click.

 #### Modal: Desktop
+The modal looks and behaves exactly as on the tablet.
+- The weather gif and icon are letting me know still raining.
+The only difference is that the temperature in the Caringorms has dropped from the 9 degrees when I did the tablet testing to only 6 degrees.
+- Because the webpage is now being navigated with a mouse rather than by finger gesture/tap, there is now a hover effect on the gold close icon.
+It's font-weight increases on mouseover, making it a thicker gold cross.
+This reverts to being a thinner gold cross on mouseout.

 ### About
 #### About: Mobile